sampsyo/home/_drafts/apply.md

 Cornell's CS department has a well-deserved reputation for preserving an open, approachable culture and for paying attention to its grad students' lives and careers.
 Doing great research is not worth being miserable for *n* years---and at Cornell, you don't have to choose.

-## 5. Ithaca is a real-life utopia.
+## 5. This outdoorsy puppy, who knows that Ithaca is a real-life utopia.

 <img class="img-responsive" src="{{site.base}}/media/puppies/5.jpg" alt="puppy in an Ithaca gorge!">